CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Your Pregnant Belly: Third Trimester (Weeks 28 to 40)

-All of this fast growing and stretching can cause the skin around your belly (as well as your breasts, hips, butt and thighs) to develop—you guessed it—stretch marks.
+All of the fast growing and stretching can cause the skin around your belly (as well as your breasts, hips, butt and thighs) to develop—you guessed it—stretch marks.
 There’s not a whole lot you can do to prevent them, especially if they tend to run in your family, according to the American Academy of Dermatology.
 But trying not to gain more than the recommended amount of weight can help, says Anderson.
 If your body and pregnant belly stretch marks are itchy, regular moisturizing can provide relief.

 Toward the last few weeks or days of your pregnancy, you might notice your bump starting to sit a bit lower.
 A suddenly low pregnant belly may mean that baby is “dropping,” or descending more deeply into your pelvis as your body prepares for labor and delivery, Anderson explains.
 That dropping, also called “lightening,” can cause you to have a feeling of pressure in your pelvic region; if it becomes painful, let your doctor know.